0xhtw/0xhtw.github.io/writeups/revil.md

   !!! !!! !!!
   ```

 "Welcome.
 Again."
 Cold as anything.
 They knew exactly what the law enforcement takedown meant and they came back anyway.
 The `.onion` address and `decryptor.cc` fallback are both long dead.
 This is an old build, but the note gives you a proper look at the victim-facing side of the operation.
-Note the tone: detached, transactional, almost customer-service-like.
+Note the tone: detached, transactional, almost customer service like.
 "Its just a business."
 That lines up exactly with what was covered back in Chapter II about how these operators frame what they do.

 # Chapter VI - What can defenders actually do with this?